 Let’s begin at the Dom, Cologne’s indomitable cathedral.
 This UNESCO World Heritage monument is a highlight of the city but locals also know a trick or two.

-Look out for the Fenster stained glass window, designed by a random number generator – and creating controversy to this day.
+Look out for the Fenster stained glass window, designed by a random number generator.

 While you’re in the area, don’t miss the morbidly fascinating Golden Chamber at St. Ursula.